Turning Retail Stores Into E-commerce Warehouses

 Deliver: Alternatively, the customer chooses to collect his/her parcel from the shop: The retailer can then hand over the parcel to the customer with an OTP verification followed up with a digital signature as an electronic proof of delivery.

 The Drop&Pick network is planned on a shop-in-shop concept and can operate out of any kind of existing physical setup.
-Leading Carriers across the world (like DHL, DTC and First Flight and many more )are partnering with FarEye to digitalize their logistics processes.
+Leading Carriers across the world (like DHL, DTC and First Flight and many more ) are working with FarEye to digitalize their last mile logistics processes.

 The ‘Drop&Pick’ solution is aimed at major enterprises and logistics firms globally is built to